mkongamawe/manuscript_codes/README.md

 ------------------------------
 The data is open access with access granted by the data governance committee of Kemri-Wellcome Trust upon reasonable request.

-[By default, files will be uploaded under Creative Commons CC By 4.0 License.
-Indicate if you would like to use an alternate license or custom data use agreement.]
+Files will be uploaded under Creative Commons CC By 4.0 License.

 # 4. CONTENTS